 Dating someone who deep down has trouble trusting you isn’t the best person to have as a partner.
-At first you’ll find yourself reassuring them, but eventually you’ll end up feeling like they don’t trust you.
-If they ask you to stay faithful every time you go out without them, or go away for business, then there’s something seriously wrong.
+At first, you’ll find yourself reassuring them, but eventually, you’ll end up feeling like they don’t trust you.
+If they ask you to stay faithful every time you go out without them or go away on business, then there’s something seriously wrong.
 Being insecure usually stems from a bad dating experience, but it can lead to a challenging relationship.

 Never continue dating someone who doesn’t like you having friends and interests of your own.
 This sort of person will want to control every aspect of your life until you have no life of your own.
 Every decision you make will be criticised, including what you have chosen to wear.
 You will feel suffocated and have no option but to end the relationship.

 Having a relationship with someone who won’t let you into his or her life emotionally is practically impossible.
 If they don’t open up to you and allow you to share their feelings then there’s no way you can have a future together.

 Unfortunately, people like this do exist.
 They will play you so you feel incredibly special at the time, but behind your back, they’re seeing other people and using you for fun.
 This type of person is usually very vain and quite selfish, always putting their interests first.
 Even if you’re aware of their reputation, don’t make the mistake of thinking things will be different with you and that you can change them, as that isn’t likely at all.

 Although it’s nice-looking out for one another, you don’t want to feel like you’re the one making all the decisions and even feel like you’re living their life for them.
 Being depended on constantly will eventually become too much for you, especially if they start to rely on you more and more leaving you feeling suffocated.

 Someone who won’t commit